braydofficial/pandas-interpolation/README.md

 ## Description
 This is a simple repository used for an interpolation test.
 I tried to interpolate missing values on a CSV file that uses semicolons as seperators.
 The interpolation is achieved using Python and the Pandas libary.
+The code is commented out in the main.py so you can understand what it does if you're currently learning how to do interpolations with Python and the Pandas libary.

 ## Installation
 **Clone this repository**